In Exercises 13–20, express the indicated degree of likelihood as... | Channels for Pearson+

 Sample Space

 The sample space is the set of all possible outcomes of a random experiment.
-In the case of fitting a square peg into a round hole, the sample space would include all configurations of the peg and hole.
-Understanding the sample space helps in calculating the probability of specific events by providing a complete context for the possible outcomes.
+For the last digit of a phone number, the sample space consists of the digits 0 through 9, totaling 10 possible outcomes.
+Understanding the sample space is crucial for calculating probabilities, as it provides the basis for determining the likelihood of specific events occurring within that space.

 Recommended video: